thruthesky/easy_packages/easychat/README.md

 - `singleOrder`: Ordering single chat.
 It only exists if it is single chat.
 - `groupOrder`: Ordering group chat.
 It only exists if it's group chat.
 - `openOrder`: Ordering open chat.
 It only exists if it's a open gruop chat.
 It will also have `groupOrder`.

+- `name`, `iconUrl` fields are copied from the chat room, and
+  - `displayName`, `photoUrl` fields are copied from the user data.
+  - Note, that copying chat room data and user data looks like that;
+    - It copies the data over again, so it takes more database space.
+      - But we consider this is a minor duplication.
+    - The copied data does not sync when the master updated the chat room and the user change his name and photo.
+      - The copied data will be synced on the next chat message sending.

+- `displayName`, `photoUrl` is set when the chat is 1:1 chat.
+  - For the login user, the value of `displayName`, `photoUrl` will be the other user's data.
+  - For the other user, the vlaue of `displayName`, `photoUrl` will be the login user's data.

 ## Chat setting